ksu-cs-textbooks/cis526/content/07-persistent-storage/04-relational-databases.md

   </tbody>
 </table>

-Here `person_id` is a _foriegn key_, and corresponds to the `id` in the _persons_ table.
+Here `person_id` is a _foreign key_, and corresponds to the `id` in the _persons_ table.
 Thus, we can look up the address of Lisa Merkowsky by her `id` of 0.
 The row in the _addresses_ table with the value of 0 for `person_id` is "Anderson Ave., Manhattan KS".

 Note too that it is possible for one row in one table to correspond to more than one row in another - in this example Frank Styles has _two_ addresses, one in Baltimore and one in Hollywood.

-If one row in one table correponds to a single row in another table, we often call this a _one-to-one_ relationship.
+If one row in one table corresponds to a single row in another table, we often call this a _one-to-one_ relationship.
 If one row corresponds to more than one row in another table, we call this a _one-to-many_ relationship.
-We retrieve these values using a query with a JOIN clause, i.e. to get each person with thier addresses, we might use:
+We retrieve these values using a query with a JOIN clause, i.e. to get each person with their addresses, we might use:

 ```sql
 SELECT last, first, street, city, state FROM persons LEFT JOIN addresses ON persons.id = addresses.person_id;